pulumi/examples/azure-py-virtual-data-center/README.md

 # Azure Virtual Data Center (VDC)

-This example deploys an Azure Virtual Datacenter (VDC) hub-and-spoke network stack in Azure,ready for gateway and firewall deployment (with provision for forced tunnelling).
-In this implementation, custom routing is used to redirect all traffic to and from Azure and between VNets in Azure through Azure Firewall in the hub, as well as all traffic to and from the DMZ.
+This example deploys an Azure Virtual Datacenter (VDC) hub-and-spoke network stack in Azure, complete with ExpressRoute and VPN Gateways, Azure Firewall (with provision for forced tunnelling) and a shared DMZ in the hub.
+In this implementation, custom routing is used to redirect all traffic to and from Azure and between VNets in Azure through the firewall, as well as all traffic to and from the DMZ.
+Shared services may have their own subnets in the hub, and multiple spokes may be provisioned with subnets for applications and environments.

 The intention is that matching stacks would be defined in paired Azure regions, either in Prod/Disaster Recovery or High Availability configurations.
 It is possible to define Global VNet Peering between hubs in different stacks.